-COURSE SYLLABUS Advanced Macroeconomics, 7.5 credits Advanced Macroeconomics, 7,5 högskolepoäng Course Code: Confirmed by: JMAR21 Council for Undergraduate and Masters Education May 28, 2020 Education Cycle: Disciplinary domain: Second-cycle level Social sciences (75%) and natural sciences (25%) Revised by: Examiner Aug 18, 2021 Subject group: NA1 Valid From: Aug 23, 2021 Specialised in: A1N Version: 3 Main field of study: Economics Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding 1. discuss complex macroeconomic policy issues and relate them to well understood macroeconomic theories.
+COURSE SYLLABUS Advanced Macroeconomics, 7.5 credits Advanced Macroeconomics, 7,5 högskolepoäng Course Code: Confirmed by: JMAR23 Council for Undergraduate and Masters Education Nov 7, 2022 Education Cycle: Disciplinary domain: Second-cycle level Social sciences (75%) and natural sciences (25%) Valid From: Aug 21, 2023 Subject group: NA1 Version: 1 Specialised in: A1N Main field of study: Economics Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding 1. discuss complex macroeconomic policy issues and relate them to well understood macroeconomic theories.
 2. distinguish between alternative ways of analysing economic growth and short-run economic fluctuations.
 3. assess the aggregation problems associated with the interface between microeconomic assumptions and macroeconomic formulations.
 4. assess how well theoretical models depict macroeconomic processes.
 Skills and abilities 5. apply theories of economic growth and short-run economic fluctuations.
 6. critically review existing research on economic growth and short-run economic fluctuations.
 7. identify avenues for applied research in macroeconomics Judgement and approach 8. analyse macroeconomics from the viewpoint of scientific, societal, distributional and ethical considerations Contents The course has the objective to provide the student with theories and methods for analysing macroeconomic growth and short-run macroeconomic fluctuations.
 The first part of the course is concerned with growth and focuses on questions such as why some economies are richer than others, and the determinants of the rise of real incomes over time.
 A range of models designed for this purpose as reviewed, such as the ones proposed by Solow, Ramsey, Diamond, as well as growth models where technological progress arises from research.
 The potential sources of the differences in average real incomes across countries are also explained.
 Since the behavior of consumption and investment is central to growth, their determinants are also examined in detail.
 The second part of the course is concerned with the various theories and determinants of shortrun macroeconomic fluctuations.
 Real-business-cycle theory models and Neo-Keynesian models of fluctuations, including Dynamic Stochastic General-Equilibrium models, are explained.
 The labor market, theories of unemployment, as well as topics on financial markets and financial crises are also reviewed.
 Finally, the second part of the course devotes time to macroeconomic policy.
 More specifically, it goes through theories and analysis of fiscal and monetary policies, where the term structure of interest rates plays a central role.
 Connection to Research and Practice Macroeconomic theories are presented in connection with empirical studies and real-world macroeconomics issues.
 The course is also related to research and practice as students write an assignment in the form of a literature review, which critically summarizes a group of key papers by other author(s) on the various topics covered in the course and that identifies avenues for applied research in macroeconomics.
 Type of instruction Lectures and assignment sessions applying various approaches to analyse macroeconomics.
 The teaching is conducted in English.

 Prerequisites

-The applicants must hold the minimum of a bachelors's degree in Economics equal to 180 credits (or the equivalent).
+A Bachelor's degree equal to 180 credits (or the equivalent), including 60 credits in Economics, and a minimum of 15 credits in mathematics, statistics and/or econometrics (or the equivalent).

 Examination and grades

 The course is graded A, B, C, D, E, FX or F.